 Muscle spasms of the eye or eye lid

 Symptoms of eye strain are often relieved by resting the eyes, changing the work environment, and/or wearing the proper glasses.
 The symptoms of eye strain may resemble other eye conditions.
-Always consult your adolescent's physician for a diagnosis.
+Always talk with your adolescent's healthcare provider for a diagnosis.

 How is eyestrain avoided?

-The Occupational Safety and Health Administration has provided the following helpful suggestions for making the appropriate workstation modifications to help avoid eye strain:
+The Occupational Safety and Health Administration has provided the following helpful suggestions for making the appropriate workstation changes to help avoid eye strain: